ksingh7/data-show/instructions/docs/Module-1.md

 ## Fast Forward Deployment

 In order to save your precious lab time, this section deploys and configures the Ceph Cluster as well as Ceph S3 Object storage in a highly automated way using a all-in-one shell script.

+!!! important
-If you are using this method of deployment, you could skip the next sections labeled as "Manual Deployment"
+    - **If you are using Fast Forward method of deployment, you could skip the next sections labeled as "Manual Deployment"**

 - To start ``Fast Forward Deployer`` run the following command